F1rst-Unicorn/tiny-auth/doc/store.md

 Notes:

-1. Authorization codes issued for the authorization code flow are invalidated on restart.
+1. Authorization codes issued for the authorization code flow and the authentication rate limit enforcer are invalidated on restart.

 ## Configuration File Store